centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-aws-ec2.md

 ### How can I test it through the CLI and what is the meaning of the command_line parameters ?

-Once the plugin installed, log into your Poller using the *centreon-engine* user account and test by running the following command (Some of the parameters such as ```name``` have to be adjusted):
+Once the plugin installed, log into your Centreon Poller using the *centreon-engine* user account and test by running the following command (Some of the parameters such as ```name``` have to be adjusted):

 ```bash